katiana22/Classification-of-handwritten-greek-letters/README.md

 # The Jupyter notebook

 Inside the Jupyter notebook 'Handwritten Greek letters classification.ipynb' various classification methods are performed such as Neural Networks, k-Nearest Neighbors, Gaussian Naive Bayes, Random Forest and Logistic Regression.
-For each method the confusion matrices are computed to illustrate the effectiveness of each method.
+Confusion matrices are computed to illustrate the effectiveness of each method.